sbryngelson/group-docs/phd-syllabus/doing-research.md

 **What difference will this work make if you succeed?**
 - Whose lives will be made better by this research?
-- How will this improve upon what’s currently being done?
+- How will this non-trivially improve upon current state-of-the-art?
 - Why is this one of the most important questions in the field?
-- Will it create a big policy change at some level (company, government)?
-- Will it inspire a new class of systems?
+- Will it inspire a new class of methods, systems, tools, or computers?

 **Who will care about it when you’re done?**
 - Will government agencies care?
-- Will platforms and industry care?
+- Will the industry/companpanies care?
 - Will other academics care enough to cite it?
 - Will other academics care enough to teach it to their students?
 - Will anyone care about it 10, 20, 50 years in the future?

 **How will this change what other people (defined broadly) are doing?**
-- Will other researchers change what they’re working on after seeing your work?
+- Will other researchers change what they're working on after seeing your work?
 - Will practitioners do something different?
-- Will users adopt what you've made, found, created?
+- Will users adopt what you made/found/created?
-- Will regulators use what you've found to draft new laws?

 ### Expected Output